 - Students must complete the program within six years.

 - No student may complete the program in less than three years.

-- Students must complete all first and second-year courses before commencing their final clinical internship.
+- Students must complete all the theory courses before commencing their final clinical practice.

 - Full-time attendance may be required in the final year of clinical training.

 - Students must complete all required courses in the time allowed.